10 “Τhanks for your hard work” ideas for your employees

-Lately, we have dedicated many articles tο team management and how it can help you grow your business by empowering your employees.
-In this week’s post, we are going to provide you with simple, yet creative, ideas of how to appreciate someone for their good work!
+Lately, we have dedicated many articles tο teamwork management and how it can help you grow your business by empowering your employees.
+In this week’s post, we are going to provide you with simple, yet creative, ideas on how to appreciate someone for their good work!

 Hiring talented employees, investing in their training and creating effective teams is one side of your job as their leader.
 These actions, of course, are drivers towards organizational growth and success, so they should not be overlooked.

 However, employee satisfaction plays a huge role in keeping those employees working for you.
 Spending money on training someone that will later leave you because they feel unappreciated, is a waste essentially, both for you and them.

 According to the U.S. Department of Labor, the number one reason why employees leave their jobs (yes, even well-paid positions) is the lack of appreciation for their hard work.

 Making sure your employees’ salary reflects their competence is one thing – appreciating them substantially is another.
 Appreciation may sound simple but it really isn’t; showing appreciation requires thoughtfulness and self-awareness.

 Tinypulse’s interesting report which gathered data from 30,000 employees in 2014, found that 79% of employees “don’t feel valued enough for the work they put in”.
 This is disheartening, to say the least!

 Reasons why words of thanks and appreciation for your employees in the workplace are important

 Showing employees you value and appreciate their efforts is important for many reasons, three of them playing major roles in employee satisfaction: